sadenesmith88/WeatherApp/README.md

    - The last searched city is saved and automatically loaded when you reopen the app.

 4. # Navigate to Maps
-   - Tap the city name to open its location in Apple Maps.
+   - Tap the arrow next to city name to open its location in Apple Maps.

 ---